acss-io/atomizer/docs/tutorials/alignment.md

 title: Box level alignment
 ---

 These examples shows different ways to align boxes within their containers in the various CSS box layout models: `block` layout, `table` layout, and `flex` layout.

-There is a separate guide for [CSS Grid](layout.html).
+There is a separate guide for [CSS Grid](layout.html#grids).

 ## [`align-content`](../reference.html#aligncontent)

 Aligns the contents of the box as a whole (as the alignment subject) within the box itself along the block/column/cross axis of the box.

-Following example shows `Ac(sb)`, _align-content: Space between_.
+The following example shows `Ac(sb)` -> `align-content: space-between`.

 ```html
 <div class="D(f) Ac(sb)">